-The various claims made about Magga, Phala, and Nibbana, that they are no longer effective due to the passing away of the Lord Buddha into Parinibbana: and practitioners can no longer gain the results from practising Dhammanu Dhammapatipanno (whoever practises Dhamma in accordance with the way of Dhamma, he is truly the one who gives Puja to the Tathagata); these are not contained within the 'Well-Taught Dhamma'.
-Svakkhata Dhamma, and will never be in the Dhamma of the Lord Buddha.
+The various claims made about magga, phala, and Nibbāna, that they are no longer effective due to the passing away of the Lord Buddha into Parinibbāna; and that the practitioners can no longer gain the results from practising 'dhammānu dhammapatipanno' (whoever practises Dhamma in accordance with the way of Dhamma, he is truly the one who gives offerings to the Buddha); these are not contained within the 'Well-Taught Dhamma' (svākkhāta dhamma) and will never be in the Dhamma of the Lord Buddha.
 There is no absolute sacred power other than the 'Well-Taught Dhamma'.
 It is the nature of Dhamma to impart equality among all things.
-Therefore one who believes in Dhamma is not complacent in trying to seek after goodness for himself, right from the beginning to the end of Dukkha using the various means of exertion as accords with one's strength and preference as to which method of exertion one chooses.
+Therefore, one who believes in Dhamma is not complacent in trying to seek after goodness for himself, right from the beginning to the end of dukkha, using the various means of exertion as accords with one's strength and preference as to which method of exertion one chooses.

-The taming of the Citta that is afflicted with fear by the most efficient technique until the fear totally vanishes is very important.
-The result that appears when the Citta surrenders to Sati-Panna is marvellous beyond any speculation.
-The Heart becomes bold and daring the instant the fear vanishes by using the proper remedy, and afterwards the

-Citta becomes perfectly calm without any fear.
-When the Citta withdraws it is still bold and fearless and this becomes supporting evidence testifying clearly to the Heart that the Citta can be tamed, having the various kinds of circumstances as supporting conditions, such as fear for example.
-One is then satisfied with that or some other method used in training oneself without any fear of death.
+Taming the citta when it is afflicted with fear by the most efficient technique until the fear totally vanishes is very important.
+The result that appears when the citta surrenders to sati-paññā is marvellous beyond any speculation.
+The Heart becomes bold and daring the instant the fear vanishes using the proper remedy, and afterwards the citta becomes perfectly calm without any fear.
+When the citta withdraws, it is still bold and fearless and this becomes supporting evidence testifying clearly to the Heart that the citta's exuberance (kilesas) can be tamed, having the various kinds of circumstances as supporting conditions, such as fear (for example).
+One is then satisfied with that - or some other method used in training oneself - without any fear of death.

-In training oneself with the other methods, it should be noted that it is practised with a certainty in the results that have been gained.
-There is only the increasing in the intensity of the practice for the progress of the Citta and Dhamma within the Heart, until finally reaching the pre-established goal.
+In training oneself with the other methods, it should be noted that they are practised with a certainty in the results that have been gained.
+There is only the increasing in the intensity of the practice for the progress of the citta and dhamma within the Heart, until finally reaching the pre-established goal.

-The training of oneself and the Heart which the Kammatthana Bhikkhu follow has many different methods depending on the suitability for the different characters.
-But usually the method selected is the one with which one has experienced results.
+The training of oneself and the Heart that the kammatthāna bhikkhus follow has many different methods, depending on the suitability for the different characters.
+Usually the method selected is the one with which one has experienced results.
 It is this method that one regularly endeavours with more than the other ways.
-The characters of people differ; the Citta of some characters when afflicted by fear has no controlling mindfulness, and one becomes 'one without mindfulness'.
+The characters of people differ: the citta of some characters when afflicted by fear has no controlling mindfulness, and one becomes 'one without mindfulness'.
 This type of character should not use fear as the means of taming himself.
 One can lose one's mind and go insane.
 The 'taming' must suit the character of each individual.
-The means has to be selected to suit one's character and to be capable of supporting and encouraging the Heart.
-One should not take up a method just because one has heard that it is good, without considering one's Citta, for then the results will not be as expected.
+The means has to be selected to suit one's character and must be capable of supporting and encouraging the Heart.
+One should not take up a method just because one has heard that it is good, without considering one's citta, for then the results will not be as expected.